Check engine light on? This guide shows you how to quickly reset the check engine light without disconnecting the battery.

-This option is the most efficient and thorough.
-A scan tool will not only clear the Check Engine Light, but it will allow you to see why the check engine light is on in the first place.
-Check Engine Lights don’t come on for no reason.
+If you want to reset your check engine light without disconnecting the battery or going to a repair shop, this option is the most efficient and thorough.
+A scan tool will not only clear the check engine light, but it will allow you to see why the check engine light is on in the first place.
 There is a reason behind why it is on, and if you don’t resolve the problem, the light will come right back on.
-If you’re looking for an affordable, easy to use a scanner, check out our FIXD Sensor.
+If you’re looking for an affordable, easy-to-use scanner, check out our FIXD Sensor and free OBD2 app.

 Enter the vehicle through the driver’s door and locate your OBD port.
 It should look like the picture below, and it is usually around where your shins would be if you were sitting in the driver’s seat.

 Plug your scan tool into the OBD port and turn the key to the on position (gauges should be lit up, a/c will blow if it’s on, but the engine is off)

 This step will vary based on the tool you’re using, but select “READ” and scroll through the codes that are active on your vehicle.
 Write down each code in case the codes come back or change later down the road.